0xJacky/nginx-ui/docs/guide/config-server.md

 ## RecursiveNameservers

+- Version：`>= v2.0.0-beta.22`
 - Type: `[]string`
 - Example: `8.8.8.8:53,1.1.1.1:53`

 This option is used to set the recursive nameservers used by Nginx UI in the DNS challenge step of applying for a certificate.
 If this option is not configured, Nginx UI will use the nameservers settings of the operating system.

+## SkipInstallation

+- Version：`>= v2.0.0-beta.23`
+- Type: `bool`
+- Default value: `false`

+You can skip the installation of the Nginx UI server by setting this option to `true`.
+This is useful when you want to deploy Nginx UI to multiple servers with a same configuration file or environment variables.

+By default, if you enabled the skip installation mode without setting the `JWTSecret` and `NodeSecret` options in the server section, Nginx UI will generate a random UUID value for these two options.

+Plus, if you don't set the `Email` option also in the server section, Nginx UI will not create a system initial acme user, this means you can't apply for an SSL certificate in this server.

+## Name

+- Version：`>= v2.0.0-beta.23`
+- Type: `string`

+Use this option to customize the name of local server to be displayed in the environment indicator.